 What's on Robert's desk?

+You are wearing Havaianas' flip flops.
+Do you actually wear them every day to work?
 No. That’s only for today.
 I own 10 pairs of Havaianas’ espadrilles, and I do wear them every day.
 They are classy, comfy and waterproof.

+Would you describe yourself as a productive person?
 Yes.
 I don’t have much tolerance for formal nonsense.
 I axed weekly meetings in my previous company because there were often too many people involved, and they were more like a reading session.
 I would rather have a one-on-one shorter, but more efficient session.

 My son always asks me why I am walking so fast.
 My theory is, if I spend less time getting from place to place, I will have more time.
 I usually have a couple of things going on at the same time.

+You speak Mandarin and Cantonese, and you've been in Asia for almost 30 years.
+Why are you attracted to Asian culture?
 I can’t really explain this.
 I am just interested in it.
 When I first came to Asia, it was because I was offered a degree in oriental studies by a university in Beijing.
 And then one thing leads to another, and now here I am.

+Who is your inspirational figure?
 Lionel Messi’s hero is Agustín Creevy, the captain of Argentina’s rugby team.
 And I get where Messi is coming from.
 I have a lot of respect for someone like Creevy who does not necessarily get all the cheers, but works very hard, goes to the frontline and gets the most difficult task done.